benjaminedavis/neat/markdown + erd + wireframes + spreadsheet/neat.md

 **neat**

 This application will track the details of our (now 9 year old) whiskey club.
-The ultimate goal is to increase excitement and encourage more
+The ultimate goal is to increase excitement and encourage more events to take place.

-Specifically it will feature the following:
+Specifically the site it will feature the following:

-- display the data points of each whiskey we try
+- displays the data points of each whiskey we sample
-- allow members to make their own tasting notes
+- allows members to make their own tasting notes
-- details whiskeys and member attendence at each event
+- details whiskeys tried and member attendence at each event
-- keeps track of membership details
+- keeps track of membership contact details
-- offer password-protection, as the club is for members only
+- offers password protection, as the club is for members only

 **User Stories**

-Members will visit the site to review the details of whiskeys I've tasted.
+Members will visit the site to review the details of whiskeys they've tasted.

-Members will visit the site to make comments on the whiskeys and to comment on other member's comments I've tasted at Events.
+Members will visit the site to make comments on the whiskeys they've tried and to comment on other member's comments.

+Members will visit the site to view photos from events.

 The administrator will visit the site to enter new whiskeys as new events take place.